programminghistorian/jekyll/en/lessons/geoparsing-text-with-edinburgh.md

   ``Darwin?1[0-9]*)``

-We will release a new version shortly which will fix is this error.
+We will release a new version shortly which will fix is this error.-->

 ## Credits and Citation
 The Geoparser and its demo were developed over a number of years in a team effort by members of the [Edinburgh Language Technology Group](https://www.ltg.ed.ac.uk/), including Claire Grover, Richard Tobin, Kate Byrne and myself (Beatrice Alex).

 If you found this lesson useful for your work, please cite it as:

-    Beatrice Alex.
-2017.
-Geoparsing Text with the Edinburgh Geoparser, The Programming Historian lesson, /lessons/geoparsing-text-with-edinburgh, 2017.
+    Beatrice Alex (2017).
+Geoparsing Text with the Edinburgh Geoparser, The Programming Historian lesson, /lessons/geoparsing-text-with-edinburgh, updated on 21/11/2022.

 or cite one of the publications listed [here](https://www.ltg.ed.ac.uk/software/geoparser/).